 Moreover, a corporate strategy should determine the internal structure and hierarchy of the company.
 The different levels of management and each department’s structure and role.
 Every employee in the company must understand how the company is formed.

 That helps them identify themselves and know exactly how every employee’s work affects the entire corporate strategy.

 With all of that in mind, here are three of the most important approaches to corporate strategy.

 Types of Corporate Strategy #1: Growth Platform Strategy

 Growth platform strategies seek to scale revenues to the next level of profits.
-Corporates achieve that through four different growth strategies: market penetration, market development, product development, and diversification.
+Corporations achieve that through four different growth strategies:

-As the names imply, the market penetration strategy works by persuading your existing customers to buy more of your existing products.
+As the name implies, the market penetration strategy works by persuading your existing customers to buy more of your existing products.
 This is the least risky growth strategy.